top of page

 Details

 Be there for all the action.
-We will have a link for purchasing tickets when the Twins make them available.
-Commander Linda Dvorak will toss out the first pitch, and a member will raise the U.S. flag.
+We will have a link for purchasing tickets when the Saints make them available.
+Commander Linda Dvorak will toss out the first pitch, and the Department Color Guard will present the colors for the national anthem.

 History